migueldeguzman/robofriends/README.md

 # robofriends
-A react basic responsive ui project
+A basic responsive ui project powered by react